 In the 8th paragraph in Subsection 502.09 (b), revise as follows:

 Once the dynamic monitoring is complete, the Contractor's Engineer conducting the PDA shall run Case Pile Wave Analysis Program (CAPWAP) analyses and shall provide the final driving criteria the same day of the test to the Engineer.
 Production piles driven prior to receipt of the final driving criteria shall be done at the Contractor's risk.
 Final driving criteria for additional structures shall be provided within two business days of the test or when multiple test piles are dynamically tested the same day.
-A detailed report stamped electronically sealed by the Contractor's Engineer conducting the PDA shall include the pile driving criteria with the PDA and CAPWAP results and shall be submitted to the Engineer for acceptance within two business days after the dynamic monitoring.
+A detailed report electronically sealed by the Contractor's Engineer conducting the PDA shall include the pile driving criteria with the PDA and CAPWAP results and shall be submitted to the Engineer for acceptance within two business days after the dynamic monitoring.